 The scam is designed to dupe genuine business owners into thinking they are legally obliged to complete a form.
 The letter will arrive looking official, asking the business owner to update the details of their company and return the letter.

-I was contacted by Canadian business owner Cathleen Fillmore who said that she began to complete the form but quickly realised that it wasn’t genuine when the scammers ommitted her business registry number.
+I was contacted by Canadian business owner Cathleen Fillmore who said that she began to complete the form but quickly realized that it wasn’t genuine when the scammers omitted her business registry number.

 “My form says Commercial Register Canada which is name of the Canadian government and it says to update my business information.
 When I began to fill it out, they didn’t seem to know my business registry #!
 So then I began to read the fine print.
 What a scam….” – Cathleen Fillmore